P-Balaramakrishna-Varma/ANLPA1/Experiments/Experimentation.md

 |----|---------|----|--------|-------|--------------|------|----------|-------|
 | 1  | 15 | 0.001 | 5 | 1024 | 126 | 4.840 | 0.13 | 1 |
 | 2 | 15 | 0.001 | 5 | 1024 | 84 | 4.43 | 0.17 | 3 |

+## Conclustion
+Decoder better than reccurent better than nueral language model.